AustinTSchaffer/Notebook/Conferences/DEVintersection-Spring-2019/DevIntersection Overview.md

    "generalize and cross boundaries, decoupling your code from a specific service or technology or platform".

-I felt that both of these points were a pretty big case for functional programming in general, but even if you hate functional programming, they are interesting concepts that can help expand your pattern-programming tool-belt.
+I felt that both of these points were a pretty big case for functional programming in general, but even if you hate functional programming, they are interesting concepts that can help expand your programming patterns toolbelt.

 ### DevOps for Desktop Apps